doiotyourself/digital-garden/content/how-to/migrate-home-assistant-data-to-timescaledb.md

 >
 > [Do not confuse COPY with the psql instruction \copy.](https://www.postgresql.org/docs/current/sql-copy.html)

-#### 3.4 Finish up
+### 3.4 Verify and finish up

 - Verify the data is present in the timescaledb-pg17 database.
 - Reconnect Home Assistant LTSS integration to TimescaleDB.
 - Clean up unneeded files. e.g. the contents of `$HOME/pg-share/`.

-### Part 4: Changing the database used by the recorder integration to the new database server
+## Part 4: How to change the database used by the recorder integration to postgres

 This part is very similar to the excellent blog posts listed below.
 I'd like to thank these authors as it saved me a bunch of time.
 I'm keeping this brief.

 - Migrate Home Assistant from SQLite to PostgreSQL [sigfried.be](https://sigfried.be/blog/migrating-home-assistant-sqlite-to-postgresql/)
 - Migrating HomeAssistant from SQLite to PostgreSQL [www.redpill-linpro.com](https://www.redpill-linpro.com/techblog/2023/03/21/migrating-home-assistnt-to-postgresql.html)

+### 4.1 Create the recorder database schema

-#### 4.1 Use Home Assistant to create the recorder database schema in timescaledb:pg17
+Use Home Assistant to create the recorder database schema in timescaledb:pg17

-In [[#Part 1: Build a new TimescaleDB database server|Part 1]] we created a database named 'recorder' and a role named 'recorder'.
+In [[#1.2 Pre-seed the database|Part 1]] we created a database named 'recorder' and a role named 'recorder'.
 We use the same unix domain socket from Part 1 to connect Home Assistant to timescaledb:pg17.
 Add the following to `configuration.yaml`:

 ``` yaml title="configuration.yaml"
 recorder: